WuOmicsLab/NUWA/README.md

     install.packages("remotes")
 remotes::install_github('WuOmicsLab/NUWA')
 ```
-Note: if the installation fails due to `glmnet` package, try mannual installation by `remotes::install_version("glmnet", version = "4.1-1", repos = "https://cran.us.r-project.org")` before installing `NUWA` package.
+Note: if the installation fails due to `glmnet` package, try manual installation by `remotes::install_version("glmnet", version = "4.1-1", repos = "https://cran.us.r-project.org")` before installing `NUWA` package.

 ## Usages

 The main functions in NUWA package are `NUWAms` and `NUWAeDeconv`.
 See below for a quick start, while details of each parameters are available in the [manual documentation](https://github.com/WuOmicsLab/NUWA/blob/main/man/NUWA_0.1.0.pdf).

 ### 1) NUWAms